School Calendar

 Classroom and Synchronous Online Learning

-Both FTF and SRL programs consist of 12 courses totaling 54 credits.
-These programs, described below, have been developed by cybersecurity academics and industry professionals to prepare graduates with job-ready skills.
-The program offers two specialization tracks: System Cybersecurity and Operational Assurance, along with an optional capstone independent study.
+The MSCIA program consists of 12 courses totaling 54 credits.
+It has been developed collaboratively by cybersecurity academics and industry professionals to equip graduates with advanced, job-ready skills.
+Students may choose from two specialization tracks:

-The purpose of our MSCIA program is to meet the growing need for highly-skilled, job-ready professionals primarily in the computer and information technology industry, with particular emphasis on the cybersecurity sector.
+The purpose of the MSCIA program is to address the growing demand for highly skilled professionals in the computer and information technology industry, with particular emphasis on the cybersecurity sector.
+The program’s applied, hands-on curriculum is designed to prepare graduates for immediate entry into the workforce with strong technical and professional capabilities.

-(Note: VUST’s current online programs are available only to Virginia residents and international students.
-VUST is not a member of NC-SARA at this time)
+Note: At present, VUST’s online programs are available only to Virginia residents and international students.
+VUST is not currently a member of NC-SARA.

 MSCIA STRUCTURE & Curriculum